pupeno/jar-copier/README.md

     :jar-copier {:java-agents true
                  :destination "resources/jars"}

-They can both be mixed.
-For example, from [proclodo-spa-server-rendering](https://github.com/ldnclj/proclodo-spa-server-rendering):
+They can both be mixed if desired.

+A full example using Java agents can be found in [proclodo-spa-server-rendering](https://github.com/ldnclj/proclodo-spa-server-rendering):

     (defproject proclodo-spa-server-rendering "0.1.0-SNAPSHOT"